 Tulum is more the destination of choice for those looking for an off-the-beaten-path, back-to-nature adventure where everything is much more rustic, small-scale, and low-key than in Playa del Carmen.

 Playa del Carmen is the better choice for those looking for a little more action and modern accommodation than in Tulum.

 For some, combining a few days in one place and a few more in the other is the ideal way to get the best out of both worlds.
-Find out how to get from Playa del Carmen to Tulum here.
+Discover all the things you can see from Playa to Tulum.

 What about you?

 Do you prefer the hustle and bustle of Playa del Carmen or the laid-back, Bohemian ways of Tulum?

 We’re locally-based experts who know the entire Riviera Maya and are masters at helping you find your perfect hotel or activity.